-- Provide for an interdisciplinary, sequential, health education program, Pre-K through 12, based upon state standards and benchmarks. - Offer access to valid and useful health information and health promotion products and services. - Supply students the opportunity to practice behaviors that enhance health and/or reduce health risks. - Encourage students to interact with family members on assignments and projects. - Teach communication skills, goal setting and decision-making skills that enhance personal, family and community relationships. - Provide all who teach health education appropriate professional development to promote lifelong health, nutrition and physical activity. - Provide opportunities for secondary students to participate on the School Health Advisory Committee (SHAC). - Adhere to State Board Rule 6A.1.094124 Mental Health Education requiring school districts to annually provide a minimum of five (5) hours of instruction to students in grades 6-12 related to youth mental health awareness and assistance, including suicide prevention and the impacts of substance abuse. - Annually provide instruction to students in grades K-12 related to youth substance use and abuse health education. - Annually provide instruction to students in grades K-12 related to child trafficking prevention and awareness.
+- Provide for an interdisciplinary, sequential, health education program, Pre-K through 12, based upon state standards and benchmarks. - Offer access to valid and useful health information and health promotion products and services. - Supply students the opportunity to practice behaviors that enhance health and/or reduce health risks. - Encourage students to interact with family members on assignments and projects. - Teach communication skills, goal setting and decision-making skills that enhance personal, family and community relationships. - Provide all who teach health education appropriate professional development to promote lifelong health, nutrition and physical activity. - Provide opportunities for secondary students to participate on the School Health Advisory Committee (SHAC). - Adhere to State Board Rule 6A.1.094124 requiring school districts to annually provide a minimum of five (5) hours of instruction to students in grades 6-12 related to Civics, Life Skills, and Character education through Resilience Education. - Annually provide instruction to students in grades K-12 related to youth substance use and abuse health education. - Annually provide instruction to students in grades K-12 related to child trafficking prevention and awareness.
 Information on the prevalence, nature, and strategies to reduce the risk of human trafficking, techniques to set healthy boundaries, and how to safely seek assistance; and information on how social media and mobile device applications are used for human trafficking. - Annually provide basic training in first aid, including cardiopulmonary resuscitation (CPR) instruction, for students in grades 9 and 11.